Lectionary Bible Studies and Sermons

 A wilderness gospel

-The challenge of John to his own generation was reported by Mark so that his readers were forced to respond themselves to the challenge.
+The challenge of John to his own generation is reported by Mark so that his readers are forced to respond to the challenge.
 We, like the people of Israel of old, are locked into the bondage of sin, death and judgement.
-If we want to share in this "last days" salvation, we must repent, we must leave Egypt and pass through the waters into the wilderness to meet with our God.
+If we want to share in this last days salvation, we must repent, we must leave Egypt and pass through the waters into the wilderness to meet with our God.
 There in the wilderness God will visit us through Christ, forgiving us of our sins and washing us with his eternal presence - a peace that passes all understanding.

 What a tremendous gospel presentation, but then of course that is what Mark is all about.
 He takes the gospel and fills it out.
 Yet, in these opening verses of his gospel, the package is honed down to reveal the gospel in all its simplicity.
 Even the challenge is there.

 There is also great value picturing evangelism in wilderness images.
 Our task is to call people out of bondage into the wilderness where they can meet with God - call on people to repent, to flee Egypt, to turn from self to Christ.
 Obviously, they must want to meet God and know they can't because they are slaves, ie. the gospel is for the "lost" who want to be found.
-The gospel (important message) we proclaim announces that Jesus provides the way out of bondage into the presence of God where all can freely obtain his eternal acceptance and his eternal presence.
-The gospel points the way to that eternal land.
+The gospel we proclaim announces that Jesus provides the way out of bondage into the presence of God where all can freely obtain his eternal acceptance.
+T

 Discussion